simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/intro.md

 000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f
 {% endhighlight %}

-If there's an error processing a request, Bitcoin Core sets the `result` field to `null` and provides information about the error in the  `error` field.
+If there's an error processing a request, Bitcoin Cash Node sets the `result` field to `null` and provides information about the error in the  `error` field.
 For example, a request for the block hash at block height -1 would be met with the following response (again, whitespace added for clarity):